-Many people don’t realise that since 6 April 2012 new employees have to work continuously for two years before they acquire full employment rights.
-This is known as the “qualifying period” or “two year rule” and was only one year previously.
+Many people don’t realise that since 6 April 2012 new employees must work continuously for two years before they acquire full employment rights.
+This is known as the “qualifying period” or “two-year rule”.

 Why the change?

 Where are we now?

-It is however vital that employers realise there are still claims that can be made in that first two year period.
-Colloquially, these are referred to as ‘day one claims’.
+It is vital however that employers realise there are still claims that can be made in that first two-year period.
+We call these ‘day one claims’.

 Automatically Unfair Dismissal

-Claims for most types of automatically unfair dismissal can be made without two years’ service including where a dismissal is:
+Claims for most types of automatically unfair dismissal can be made without two years’ service.
+These include where a dismissal is: